amateurPotato/inference_performance_on_systems/README.md

 flask run --host=0.0.0.0 --port=8080
 ```
 5) Use one of the postman calls to test the inference. (dlproject-experiments.postman_collection.json)
+6) Don't forget to change the IP address on the call to the one attached to your EC2 instance.

 # Result:
 <img width="1090" alt="Screen Shot 2021-05-15 at 10 13 59 AM" src="https://user-images.githubusercontent.com/5769303/118364516-b8ffde00-b566-11eb-8cd0-18c0aa259ed1.png">